Contents

 callbacks.c is just for Glade callbacks.
 Avoid adding code to geany.h if it will fit better elsewhere.
 See the top of each src/*.c file for a brief description of what it's for.

-Please be aware that anything with a doc-comment (a comment with an extra asterix: /**) is something in the plugin API.
+Please be aware that anything with a doc-comment (a comment with an extra asterisk: /**) is something in the plugin API.
 Things like enums and structs can usually still be appended to, ensuring that all the existing elements stay in place - this will keep the ABI stable.

 Warning